PawseySC/singularity-containers/_episodes/43-wrappers.md

 ### Additional resources

-We strongly recommend having a look at [Singularity Registry HPC (SHPC)](https://singularity-hpc.readthedocs.io), an extremely promising project by some of the original creators of Singularity.
+We strongly recommend having a look at [Singularity Registry HPC (SHPC)](https://singularity-hpc.readthedocs.io), an extremely interesting project by some of the original creators of Singularity.
 This utility allows automatic deployment of so called Container Modules, using a very similar approach to the one presented in this episode.
 The main difference is the usage of bash functions within modulefiles, in substitution for bash wrapper files.